EPIC DAY TRIPS FROM LONDON TO THE SOUTH COAST OF ENGLAND

 Beachy Head is a cliff face used in many famous TV shows and movies, including Harry Potter, so it is great to bring the children to and re-live a piece of movie history.
 This is definitely an amazing area I cannot get enough of visiting.

 There are several adventure parks to also bring the children to.
-I thought the miniature railway was a perfect addition to any visit here for children and adults alike, there is nearly a mile of train track with scale model steam train running.
+I thought the miniature railway was a perfect addition to any visit here for children and adults alike.
+There is nearly a mile of a train track with a scale model steam train running.

 Take the kids on a walk around the stunning lake to see the wildlife in its natural habitat, then stop off at an award-winning café for an afternoon cream tea.

-Again there are many castles and forts to explore as with much of the British coastlines but Eastbourne also is home to a science museum with many hands on exhibits to get little mind curious about the world around them and how everything works.
+Again there are many castles and forts to explore, as with much of the British coastlines, but Eastbourne also is home to a science museum with many hands-on exhibits to get a little mind curious about the world around them and how everything works.

 However, if you need time away from the little ones, why not take a trip to the winery to enjoy a tasting session of their wines and some fine dining.

-Another medieval city on the south coast but any trip here would not be complete without a visit to the stunning Canterbury Cathedral – tip: it ss worth to pay for the audio guides as well, to learn about the history.
+Another medieval city on the south coast, but any trip here would not be complete without a visit to the stunning Canterbury Cathedral – tip: it’s worth paying for the audio guides as well, to learn about the history.

 It has been a pilgrimage place for centuries, and the stunning architecture is well worth the visit here.
-I find this city is one of the best to just relax in.
+I find this city is one of the best to relax in.